 Well, the name gives it away — this hard-shelled squash is packed with delectably sweet “noodles” that can be used as a pasta substitute or simply steamed, salted, and peppered for deliciously rich eating.

 Resembling delicata squash, these striped fruits reach 10 inches long.
 They finish about a week sooner than others, bringing a bigger harvest to northern and short-season gardens.
 And the plant spreads only about 2 feet wide, so you can grow the same amount of squash in less space!

 The hard shell really sets Sugaretti apart, for you can store this spaghetti squash far longer than others.
 Extend your season, save space, and harvest big crops every time with this award winner!

 Tomato Patio Choice Yellow Hybrid

 There has never been a cherry tomato ready as quickly as this container variety!
-Just 45 days from transplant, this compact plant will be covered in sunny yellow globes, each weighing just half an ounce but packed with rich, juicy, meaty tomato flavor!
+Just 45 days from transplant, this compact plant will be covered in sunny yellow globes, each weighing just half an ounce.
+Despite the small fruit size, the flavor is rich, juicy, and meaty!

 Patio Choice Yellow is determinate, setting its huge crop of 100 or more fruits within just a few weeks.
-In theory this means you can preserve the crop more easily, but we suspect that in practice it means you’ll have to space your Patio Choice Yellow plants out, sowing a few seeds each week all spring long, so you will get new harvests all summer.
+In theory this means you can preserve the crop more easily.
+However, we suspect that in practice it means you’ll have to space your Patio Choice Yellow plants out, sowing a few seeds each week all spring long.
 Once you taste these little yellow cherries, there’s no going back — you will want more immediately, fresh from the plant!
 If you have friends hoping to get bagfuls of “overflow” produce from your garden, prepare them for disappointment where Patio Choice Yellow is concerned!